ITlopa-Studios/ITlopaStoreAPI/README.md

-# ITlopaStoreAPI
+# ITlopa Store API
-The C/C++ library to store variables
+C/C++ library for storing variables.

+## Why it was created
+This library was created for the next project - OpenUVM (Open Universal GTA V Multiplayer) to store variables.